JeovaniMartinez/Android-Utils/docs/utilities/watermark.md

 ## Description

-Utility to draw a text watermarks or a drawable watermarks into images.
+Set of utilities to draw a text watermarks or a drawable watermarks into images.

 ![img](../img/watermark/watermark-img1-a.jpeg)